| Introduction Communication is an essential part of management and in this

 1 Cleaning of grounds and classrooms, especially as staff

-2 The staff tea fund is not managing and higher contributions
+have been complaining of cleaning work poorly done.2 The staff tea fund is not managing and higher contributions

 may be necessary.
 At present membership is voluntary, but